GusMtz787/quad_ibvs_quaternions/README.md

 \end{bmatrix}
 $$

 where $C_{T}$ describes the coefficient of thrust, $C_{D}$ stands for the torque coefficient, $L$ represents the length of the arm from the center of mass to the rotor and $\theta$ represents the angle from each of arms of the drone with respect to its centerline in radians.
 In this case, since a quad-rotor is being studied, the angle is $\theta = 45° = \pi/4$.
+Plus, the signs are considered depending on body frame used, in this case the NED (North-East-Down) frame was chosen.

+> **Note:** for matrix $\boldsymbol{A}$, the order of the motors 1,2,3,4 was considered as 1 being the upper-left motor, 2 the downward-left, 3 the upper-right, and 4 the downward-right.

-Therefore the allocation matrix can be represented as
+Finally the allocation matrix can be represented as:

 $$
 \boldsymbol{A} =